Tantawi65/Healthcare/README.md

 This project integrates **Generative AI tools** throughout the development process to enhance productivity, code quality, and documentation.
 All **screenshots, prompts, and AI responses** used during development are organized and available in the repository under the folder "AI Usage".

+## 📞 Support

+For technical support or project inquiries, please contact any team member using the email addresses provided above.
 ---
 **Built with ❤️ by the GP-Tea Team for advancing AI in Healthcare**